 Integrating AI into your workflow is simple if you work with a solution that’s designed specifically for medical best practice, in the medical practice.

 You might think the most daunting part of an AI implementation is integrating it into your IT network and workflow software.
-This is rarely the case with well-developed and carefully designed AI solutions that take the complex requirements of the healthcare industry into account.
+Well-developed and carefully designed AI solutions overcome these challenges by taking the complex requirements of the healthcare industry into account.

-This is what radiologists and other providers see on their computer screens, enabling the prioritizing of urgent cases and acting as an Always-On safety net.
+This is what radiologists and other providers see on their computer screens, enabling the prioritizing of urgent cases and acting as an Always-on safety net.
 Once integrated, AI only gets better.
 Adding new features or solutions can happen with the click of a button.
-Since Aidoc’s products are tailored to your specific organizational needs, they also improve over time by using cases to understand your patient population and trends.